 The ATLAS experiment at the Large Hadron Collider (LHC) at CERN, in Geneva Switzerland, is studying the very highest collision energies ever observed in the lab.
 The most exciting discovery to date has been the observation of a new particle at 125 GeV, with properties so consistent with the Standard Model Higgs boson that we claim it has been discovered!
 We are still analyzing the full dataset collected between 2016 and 2019 searching for new insights and discoveries.
+The next data collection period started in 2022, so we are starting to get new data to look at as well.
 Summer students will be working with us in projects involving data analysis and advanced instrumentation development.
 Perhaps something un-expected will emerge from the data-taking while you're looking!